kkahol-toronto/diabetes-meal-plan-generator/README.md

 ### Getting Started
 1. **Register Account** - Create your secure account
 2. **Complete Profile** - Fill in health information and dietary preferences
+   - ✨ **Use "Other" Options** - Add custom entries for any field not listed
+   - 💡 **Pro Tip** - Press Enter or click "Add" to save custom values
+   - 🏷️ **Manage Entries** - Delete custom entries by clicking the × on chips
 3. **Choose Generation Mode**:
    - 🆕 **Fresh Start** - Create completely new meal plan
    - 🔄 **Build on Previous** - Use your last plan as base (70% similar, 30% new)

+### Enhanced Profile Management
+- **Smart Form Handling** - All profile sections support custom "Other" entries
+- **Visual Feedback** - See your custom entries immediately as chips
+- **Easy Management** - Add, view, and delete custom entries with ease
+- **Data Persistence** - Your custom entries are properly saved and maintained

 ### Meal Planning Workflow
 1. **Generate Meal Plan** - AI creates personalized weekly plan